bcolb/fastapi-template/README.md

 curl http://localhost:8000/
 ```

+### Running From VS Code

+With the addition of the the .vscode/launch.json file you can run the app using Run & Debug in VS Code.

 ## Testing

 Pytest tests are located in the 'tests' directory.
 To run them, make sure the virtual environment is sourced and then enter: